uralgamze/Projects/README.md

 # Project2 : Wavelet Entropy Calculation of EEG signals
 Examined Relative Entropy and Wavelet Entropy of EEG signals/ Their subbands

+#Project3  : Calculation of Heart Rate Variability and Pulse Rate Variability of the ECG signals
+Calculation of Skin Conductance Level
+Correlation Between Features